eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 provided the heap allocator will be used by default.

-The constructors and operations defined in (#1) are added to support implicit conversion from the generic `cxx::vector` which is required to the stack version of a vector.
+The constructors and operations defined in (#1) are added to support implicit conversion from the generic `cxx::vector`.
 It makes the following operations possible
 ```cpp
 void f(const vector<int, 20> &a) {}